bigaidream/tech-blog/2016/thoughts-hyperparameter.md

 Currently, it seems that only Google, Twitter or Facebook have the ability to automatically tune hyperparameters with their huge computer clusters.
 I personally know a PhD student who designed a new algorithm and compared it with a vanilla RNN.
 He said the RNN is with "defaut" settings and thus it's fair, which is definitely not!
 Because the number of  his specific dataset is much smaller than the one used in the RNN reference paper, the RNN used in his experiment is overfitting.
 Similar observations can be found in the paper [LSTM: A Search Space Odyssey](http://arxiv.org/abs/1503.04069).

-I decide to work on efficient and effective hyperparameter optimization problems so that machine learning researchers/practitioners can focus more on real and important research problems without worring about anoying hyperparameter tuning.
+I decide to work on efficient and effective hyperparameter optimization problems so that machine learning researchers/practitioners can focus more on real and important research problems without worring about hyperparameter tuning.

 ## BO seems not suitable for tuning deep learning
 I played around with Bayesian optimization, BO,  (or called bandit) for tuning learning rates since 2014, but it failed utterly.
 In contrast to DQNs, most of the BO algorithms have very rigorous proof (this is even partially true for Thompson sampling).